Sports Coach Logo Sports Coach Training Principles Fitness Components

 Anabolic intermittent fasting is a technique that has gained some popularity in recent years.
 The idea behind anabolic fasting is that you restrict your dietary intake to specific times on alternating days.
 The idea initially caused a lot of controversies - one would assume that consuming less food would lead to fewer gains.
 However, anabolic fasting has proven to be quite beneficial in several ways.

-A study group was allowed to consume their daily calories within 8 hours.
-For the rest of the day, they were not allowed to consume anything except calorie-free drinks and amino acid supplements.
-Their diets were pretty typical for gym enthusiasts for the rest of the week - high protein, lots of vitamins, minerals, and complex carbs.
+They were not allowed to consume anything except calorie-free drinks and amino acid supplements for the rest of the day.
+Their diets were pretty typical for gym enthusiasts for the rest of the week—high protein, lots of vitamins, minerals, and complex carbs.

 The study results showed that people who restrict their dietary intake on days following their workouts showed notable increases in muscle mass and higher levels of fat loss.